hrishikeshSuresh/DisasterManagement/README.md

 Now we will extract this data.
 The database will contain the number of people, the number of volunteers, the rough number of resources it needs and the current resources it has.
 We will manage a database centrally where we will schedule these tweets in the database,at the shelters where resources are needed the most.Then an automated query will be sent to the twitter handle asking for confirmation.

 If they reply within a stipulated time, then the resources that were promised will be added to the database.
 It will be useful if the handles share their location as we can also choose the closest aid provider.
-The database will be open to the public.
 If a particular handle does not keep its promise, it will be black-listed with a warning.

-If any particular shelter is over-crowded, the chief in-charge of the shelter can request for a shelter, then a tweet will be put out from the system's twitter handle.
+If any particular shelter is over-crowded, authorities can put in a tweet requesting for more shelter spaces.
 A nearby NGO or person can sponsor the shelter by tagging the location of the proposed shelter and also mentioning other facilities that are available at the spot.
 The system will check if the location is safe by making use of remote-sensing so that the shelter doesn't get affected the natural disaster.
-The best location will be chosen and the chosen shelter will be approved.

 ![flow_chart](https://github.com/redlegblackarm/DisasterManagement/blob/master/Codefundo%20-%20Flowchart.png)

-We are also looking at mining twitter data constantly and looking for disaster-specific topics and hashtags.
+We are also looking at mining twitter data constantly, looking for disaster-specific topics and hashtags.
 We plan to do disaster-specific summarizations by analyzing this data and using this to generate reports related to sub-topics of a disaster.
 These kind of summarizations in food, medicines or infrastructure could be of use to different interest groups like rescue workers, government agencies, field experts or common people, which could help them in making informed decisions.

 Since the volume of such data can be really high,**Microsoft Azure can help us manage and store this data effectively and help us train our models efficiently at the same time.**